mil/userbound.com-gulp/src/interfaces/entries/2014-02-12-Markdown-Tree.md

     'My Notes': http://notes.bladdo.net
 ---

-Markdown Tree is a small ruby script that serves a heirarchy of markdown files as a live styled site.
+Markdown Tree is a small ruby script that serves a hierarchy of markdown files as a live styled site.
 This is good for browsing a folder of markdown files you maintain in the browser.

 <div class='captioned-image'>
 <img src="/interfaces/Markdown-Tree/rep.png">